 The framework addresses a risk that appraisal training makes visible but general real estate experience often does not: a home can cost more to build than the market will pay for it at resale.
 A $3M custom home in a neighborhood where comparable sales cluster around $1.8M creates an equity gap that does not close over a normal hold period.

 Running an RCPI analysis before finalizing plans — on the lot, in the submarket — is the difference between a build that performs and one that creates immediate equity loss.
+To discuss whether your planned project is supportable, schedule a consultation.

 About Kris Bashenow

 Kris Bashenow is a luxury real estate advisor with The DeBoor Group powered by Real Broker in Indianapolis, Indiana.
-She holds the Certified Luxury Home Marketing Specialist (CLHMS) designation and brings a background as a former high-value residential appraiser with Chubb Group.
-She serves buyers and relocators in the $1M–$4M segment across Marion, Hamilton, and Boone Counties, with concentrated expertise in Carmel, Zionsville, Westfield, Fishers/Geist, Washington Township, and Meridian Kessler.
+She holds the Certified Luxury Home Marketing Specialist (CLHMS) designation and brings a rare background as a former high-value residential appraiser with Chubb Group — training that shapes how she evaluates lot viability, build-program supportability, and resale positioning in the $1M–$4M segment.

 Custom Build Strategy Consultation: (317) 451-4213 | indyrealestateinsider.com